wafuzio/RMN/KROGER_TOA.md

 ## 🧠 Strategic Rationale

-Retailers like Kroger monetize onsite search via programmatic TOA banner units, which are opaque to external observers and not archived in any ad transparency library.
+Grocery retailers monetize onsite search via programmatic TOA banner units, which are opaque to external observers and not archived in any ad transparency library.

 This project: